treeman/jonashietala/posts/2023-10-13-lets_build_a_voron_build_start.markdown

 After some research time it seems I really do want a thread locker, but I live in a really small community and I don't know where to buy this (except ordering online and waiting for a week).

 Well maybe nail polish works just as well?
-So armed to the teeth with fire red lipstick I was ready to tackle the problem...
+So armed to the teeth with fire red ~lipstick~ polish I was ready to tackle the problem...

 And I see that thread locker has been pre-applied to the set screws.
 Maybe it will pay off with the more expensive kit after all?